King Charles III is to visit fire-damaged Notre-Dame cathedral on day 2 of his visit to France

-Saint-Denis, a multicultural, working-class suburb, will serve as a major venue in next year’s Olympics.
-It is also home to the basilica that houses the tombs of French kings.
+Charles and Camilla briefly visited the basilica of Saint-Denis, which houses the tombs of French kings.

+The royal couple's trip started Wednesday with a ceremony at Arc de Triomphe in Paris and a state dinner at the Palace of Versailles.

-Charles will later visit the Paris' flower market named after Queen Elizabeth II and rejoin Macron in front of Notre-Dame Cathedral to see the ongoing renovation work aimed at reopening the monument by the end of next year, after it was devastated by a fire in 2019.
+On Thursday afternoon, Charles will visit the Paris flower market named after his late mother, Queen Elizabeth II and rejoin Macron in front of Notre-Dame Cathedral to see the ongoing renovation work aimed at reopening the monument by the end of next year, after it was devastated by a fire in 2019.

 “I look forward to visiting that magnificent cathedral ... to see how centuries-old crafts have been revived and passed onto apprentices who are helping to restore Notre-Dame to its former glory,” he said in Versailles.